Indoor In-Person Worship at First UMC Graham resumed on Palm Sunday, March 28, 2021

 11am Traditional Worship

-Starting Sunday, May 23, we are recommending, but no longer requiring, masks to be worn in worship.
+We are recommending, but no longer requiring, masks to be worn in worship.
 For those who are fully vaccinated, there is minimal risk.
 If you feel more comfortable wearing a mask, please do so!
 You may notice the worship space seating arrangements look a little different as well--please sit where you are most comfortable.
 We will continue to bring back many aspects of our life together over the summer months.
 Our recent survey respondents indicated that singing and taking communion were things most missed.
-We will celebrate Holy Communion on Sunday, June 6.
+We celebrate Holy Communion on the first Sunday of the month.
 We will use individual, pre-packaged gluten-free communion elements for now.

-Online worship will continue at 9am and 11am on Sundays with with our livestream worship services.
-Meetings continue being held via Zoom.
+Online worship will also continue at 9am and 11am on Sundays with with our livestream worship services.
+Some meetings continue being held via Zoom, others are in person.

 Due to concerns for the safety and health of our Playschool students and their families, as well as for the staff and their families, the Child Care Board of First United Methodist Church has decided to cancel all Playschool classes until the Fall 2021 Semester.
 For more information click here.